dativebase/dativebaseclj/README.rst

 Authorization for the User Resource
 --------------------------------------------------------------------------------

+Users are the entrypoint to DativeBase.
+Anyone can create a user and then use that user to create a free plan and then a number of OLDs running under that free plan.

 User Creation
 ````````````````````````````````````````````````````````````````````````````````

-A new user may be created via the create-user operation.
-Authentication is not
+A new user may be created via the create-user operation, i.e., POST /users.

-required in order to create a user in DativeBase.
-Such user creation is
+Authentication is not required in order to create a user in DativeBase.
+Such
-effectively signup.
-Anybody on the public internet should be able to sign up to
+user creation is effectively signup.
+Anybody on the public internet should be
-DativeBase.
-They should be able to create a user, a free plan, and one or more
+able to sign up to DativeBase.
+They should be able to create a user, a free
-OLDs (with restricted entitlements) under said plan.
+plan, and one or more OLDs (with restricted entitlements) under said plan.

-Obviously, a user created without authentication may never be a superuser.
+Obviously, since a superuser has unlimited access, a user created without
+authentication may never be a superuser.

-In addition, a user created without authentication must activate the user by
+In addition, a user created without authentication must be activated before it
-hitting a specific endpoint with a random UUID in its path.
-This URL will be
+can be used.
+User activation means hitting a specific endpoint with a specific,
+randomly generated UUID in its path.
+In production, this URL will be emailed to
-emailed to the user in production.

-TODO: We should probably have rate limiting to help prevent abuse (ie
-overloading the system with user creation) here.
+the user.

 User Update & Delete
 ````````````````````````````````````````````````````````````````````````````````

 User update is only allowed to superusers and the target user itself.
+Only a superuser can update a user into a superuser.
+Therefore, a superuser can only be created by someone with backend access to the DativeBase system.

 User deletion is prohibited.
 Soft deletion may be supported in the future.
 Lossy or non-lossy user redaction may also be supported in the future.
 The challenge with user deletion is that provenance is crucial to a knowledge base such as DativeBase.
 Therefore, full user deletion, without careful attention, would corrupt the data.

+It would probably be wise to support user deactivation (as a minimal user deletion strategy) in the short term.
+It should be noted that a user could still exist in the system while having access to no OLDs and no plans, which in itself is a form of deactivation.

 User Read